 Pages 6-7 list the Jeep's mechanical specs, and the standard and supplemental equipment available with the truck.

-Thanks to Ryan Ruck for the brochure, Paul and Jane Barry for the photos of their truck, and Eric Green of the Civil Defense Museum. -- Derek Redmond
+Thanks to Ryan Ruck for the brochure, Paul and Jane Barry for the photos of their truck, Mulvane KS Emergency Services for the GMC photo, and Eric Green of the Civil Defense Museum. -- Derek Redmond

-See information on Civil Defense geiger counters carried by a Valley Fire Truck on CJ3B.info.
+See information on CD geiger counters carried by a Valley Fire Truck.